Light-Driven Environmental Processes

 Wastewater Based Epidemiology and the Detection of SARS CoV-2 Viral RNA in Wastewater in the Province of Quebec

-This project is a joint effort between the Loeb & Frigon research groups in Civil Engineering at McGill University, several other researchers within the CentrEau Quebec Water Research Centre, and the Government of Quebec.
+This project was a joint effort between the Loeb & Frigon research groups in Civil Engineering at McGill University, several other researchers within the CentrEau Quebec Water Research Centre, and the Government of Quebec.

-Daily samples of municipal wastewater are processed in the labs at McGill to determine concentrations of SARS CoV-2 RNA in several jurisdictions, including Montreal and Quebec City.
+Daily samples of municipal wastewater were processed in the labs at McGill to determine concentrations of SARS CoV-2 RNA in several jurisdictions, including Montreal and Quebec City.
 More information on the project, and the current detected levels in each jurisdictions can be found at the link below:

 Public reporting of COVID-19 wastewater data by l'Institut national de santé publique du Québec